 Dressed or carcase weight refers to the weight of a carcase once the live animal has been slaughtered, with hide, feet, tail, head and innards removed.
-In the AUS-MEAT language Hot Standard Carcase Weight (HSCW).
+AUS-MEAT language refers to this as Hot Standard Carcase Weight (HSCW).
 Dressing percentage is simply carcase weight expressed as a percentage of live weight.
 That is:

-- Dressing percentage = (carcase weight/liveweight) x 100
+Dressing percentage = (carcase weight/live weight) x 100

-Carcase weight can be found by multiplying liveweight by dressing percentage, that is:
+Carcase weight can be found by multiplying live weight by dressing percentage, that is:

-- Carcase weight = liveweight x dressing percentage
+- Carcase weight = live weight x dressing percentage